 hair elastics – Need a cute way to put a little pop of color into your summer wardrobe?
 These ouch-less (they don’t have any metal parts to pull or snag your hair) hair bands are just the way to do that.
 Another product that I am never without, I pick a package up almost every time I’m at the dollar store.
 Goody Elastic Hair Ties, 30 count $4.

+That’s going to do it for suggestions to add some yellow love into your life.
 A big thank you to the Mama!
 She contributed a few of her own yellow luxuries to make this post just right.

 Tell me about your yellow treasures guaranteed to boost your mood in the comments.